yourpass/yourpass-api-js-client/README.md

 ## Usage

-This chapter describes basic usage of client.
+This chapter describes basic usage of the client library.
 You can find more examples [here](/examples).

 ### Create OAuth2 client